diabolical-ninja/yeltahir.com/content/posts/smart_property_search/index.md

 In 2020 I decided it was time to fulfil the great Australian dream and buy a house.
 After not long on the classic property listing portals it became readily apparent that they could not answer the questions I wanted answered.
 Which homes have proper internet?
 Can I get to work within 10min?
 30min?
 This led to the only solution a technologist knows; to throw my hands in the air and say “welp, guess I’ll have to build it myself!”.

-I setout to build a simple API that, given a collection of search parameters, would return the house of my dreams!
+I set out to build a simple API that, given a collection of search parameters, would return the house of my dreams!
 Here's what a build!

 {{< admonition type=success title="View the source" open=true >}}